Yesaya03/Guide-MachineLearning/README.md

 2. Multiple Linear Regression

 Multiple linear regression is a statistical technique that uses multiple linear regression to model more complex relationships between two or more independent variables and one dependent variable

+## Cross Validation

+statistical methods that can be used to develop models or algorithms where data is separated into two subsets namely the learning process and data validation/evaluation.

+to do cross validation we can use new library from sklearn `from sklearn.model_selection import cross_val_score`

+## Hyperparameter Tuning and Evaluate Model

+hyperparameter ledger is a method to determine the best parameter content in an algorithm in a machine learning.
+When using an algorithm without entering any parameters, the algorithm will use the default parameters that have been previously used by the program.

+for example in Linear Regression Algoritm, in default the parameter will filled with :
+- fit_intercept `True`
+- normalize `False`
+- copy_X `True`
+- n_jobs `None`
+- positive `False`

+but with `GridSearchCV` we can find the best model for the parameters put in the algorithm by adjusting the `x_train` and `y_train`